apache/pekko-connectors/docs/src/main/paradox/file.md

 # File

-The File connectors provide additional connectors for filesystems complementing the sources and sinks for files already included in core Akka Streams (which can be found in @aipdoc[FileIO$]).
+The File connectors provide additional connectors for filesystems complementing the sources and sinks for files already included in core Apache Pekko Streams (which can be found in @aipdoc[FileIO$]).

 @@project-info{ projectId="file" }